-- .1 Comply with manufacturer's written instructions for cleaning and protection of resilient products. - .2 Perform the following operations immediately after completing resilient product installation: - .1 Remove adhesive and other blemishes from exposed surfaces. - .2 Sweep and vacuum surfaces thoroughly. - .3 Damp-mop surfaces to remove marks and soil. - .3 Protect resilient products from mars, marks, indentations, and other damage from construction operations and placement of equipment and fixtures during remainder of construction period.

-- .1 No traffic for 24 hours after installation. - .2 No heavy traffic, rolling loads, or furniture placement for 72 hours after installation. - .4 Cover flooring until Substantial Completion. - .5 Wait 72 hours after installation before performing initial cleaning. - .6 For surfaces with newly applied line paint, allow 7 days for proper cure. - .7 A regular maintenance program must be started after the initial cleaning.
+- .1 Comply with manufacturer's written instructions for cleaning and protection of resilient products. - .2 Perform the following operations immediately after completing resilient product installation: - .1 Remove adhesive and other blemishes from exposed surfaces. - .2 Sweep and vacuum surfaces thoroughly. - .3 Damp-mop surfaces to remove marks and soil. - .3 Protect resilient products from mars, marks, indentations, and other damage from construction operations and placement of equipment and fixtures during remainder of construction period. - .1 No traffic for 24 hours after installation. - .2 No heavy traffic, rolling loads, or furniture placement for 72 hours after installation. - .4 Cover flooring until Substantial Completion. - .5 Wait 72 hours after installation before performing initial cleaning. - .6 For surfaces with newly applied line paint, allow 7 days for proper cure. - .7 A regular maintenance program must be started after the initial cleaning.

-- .1 Canada Green Building Council (CaGBC) - .1 LEED Canada-NC Version 1.0-[2004], LEED (Leadership in Energy and Environmental Design): Green Building Rating System Reference Package For New Construction and Major Renovations. - .2 Environmental Protection Agency (EPA) - .1 Test Method for Measuring Total Volatile Organic Compound Content of Consumer Products, Method 24 (for Surface Coatings). - .3 Health Canada/Workplace Hazardous Materials Information System (WHMIS) - .1 Material Safety Data Sheets (MSDS). - .4 The Master Painters Institute (MPI) - .1 Architectural Painting Specification Manual [February 2004]. - .2 Standard GPS-1-[05], MPI Green Performance Standard for Painting and Coatings. - .5 National Fire Code of Canada. - .6 Society for Protective Coatings (SSPC) - .1 Systems and Specifications, SSPC Painting Manual [2005].
+- .1 Canada Green Building Council (CaGBC) - .1 LEED Canada Reference Guide for Green Building Design and Construction 2009 - .2 Environmental Protection Agency (EPA) - .1 Test Method for Measuring Total Volatile Organic Compound Content of Consumer Products, Method 24 (for Surface Coatings). - .3 Health Canada/Workplace Hazardous Materials Information System (WHMIS) - .1 Material Safety Data Sheets (MSDS). - .4 The Master Painters Institute (MPI) - .1 Contract Administratorural Painting Specification Manual [February 2004]. - .2 Standard GPS-1-[05], MPI Green Performance Standard for Painting and Coatings. - .5 National Fire Code of Canada. - .6 Society for Protective Coatings (SSPC) - .1 Systems and Specifications, SSPC Painting Manual [2005].

 - .1 Contractor shall have a minimum of five years proven satisfactory experience.
-When requested, provide a list of last three comparable jobs including, job name and location, specifying authority, and project manager. - .2 Qualified journeyperson shall be engaged in painting work.
-Apprentices may be employed provided they work under the direct supervision of a qualified journeyperson in accordance with trade regulations. - .3 Conform to latest MPI requirements for exterior painting work including preparation and priming. - .4 Materials (primers, paints, coatings, varnishes, stains, lacquers, fillers, thinners, solvents, etc.) shall be in accordance with MPI Painting Specification Manual "Approved Products" listing and shall be from a single manufacturer for each system used. - Other paint materials such as linseed oil, shellac, turpentine, etc. shall be the highest quality product of an approved manufacturer listed in MPI Painting Specification Manual and shall be compatible with other coating materials as required. - Retain purchase orders, invoices and other documents to prove conformance with noted MPI requirements when requested by Contract Administrator. - .7 Standard of Acceptance:
+When requested, provide a list of last three comparable jobs including, job name and location, specifying authority, and project manager. - .2 Qualified journeyperson shall be engaged in painting Work.
+Apprentices may be employed provided they Work under the direct supervision of a qualified journeyperson in accordance with trade regulations. - .3 Conform to latest MPI requirements for exterior painting Work including preparation and priming. - .4 Materials (primers, paints, coatings, varnishes, stains, lacquers, fillers, thinners, solvents, etc.) shall be in accordance with MPI Painting Specification Manual "Approved Products" listing and shall be from a single manufacturer for each system used. - .5 Other paint materials such as linseed oil, shellac, turpentine, etc. shall be the highest quality product of an approved manufacturer listed in MPI Painting Specification Manual and shall be compatible with other coating materials as required. - .6 Retain purchase orders, invoices and other documents to prove conformance with noted MPI requirements when requested by Contract Administrator. - .7 Standard of Acceptance: - .1 Walls: No defects visible from a distance of 1000 mm at 90° to surface.

-- .1 Walls: No defects visible from a distance of 1000 mm at 90° to surface. - .2 Ceilings: No defects visible from floor at 45° to surface when viewed using final lighting source. - .3 Final coat to exhibit uniformity of colour and uniformity of sheen across full surface area.
+- .2 Ceilings: No defects visible from floor at 45° to surface when viewed using final lighting source. - .3 Final coat to exhibit uniformity of colour and uniformity of sheen across full surface area.